Reputation Management with Social Media

 The old military adage holds just as true in corporate reputation management as in combat: No plan survives the first shot fired.
 Regularly testing your social media crisis plan by bringing together the key players from corporate communications, legal, marketing and online outreach, to identify areas in need of adjustment and better prepare your entire team for an organized and coherent response.

 Even in today’s social media world, you can’t expect all your employees to have a high level of social savvy.
-Socially savvy organizations understand both the value of a highly digitally engaged workforce and the potential threat from an unprepared employee entering into the social media wilderness without a guide.
+Socially savvy organizations understand the value of a highly digitally engaged workforce.
+They also recognize the potential threat from an unprepared employee entering into the social media wilderness without a guide.
 Develop a clear yet short policy that encourages your employees to learn and use social media in their personal lives as the first step.
 This policy should illustrate best practices for identifying the differences of the ever graying lines between personal and professional activities.
 In a crisis, a well trained and connected workforce can often be one of the best resources for correcting misinformation and reclaiming the narrative of a company’s reputation.